Aosaliu/BullsAndCows/README.md

 # BullsAndCows

-Bulls and Cows command line game for guessing a number.
+Bulls and Cows is essentially a Guessing Game.

 ## How to Play
 1. The computer will come up with a 4-digit hidden number.